Kush238/weather-app/README.md

-# weather-app
+# Weather App by Kush

 Weather App made using JavaScript